2026/27 AMCAS Application Guide (With Screenshots)

 In the Medical Schools section, you’ll select all the medical schools you’re applying to.

-How many medical schools should you apply to?
-Admissions advisors from MedSchoolCoach recommend you apply to 25-40 schools, including both in-state and out-of-state schools that you feel are a good match.
+We recommend you apply to 25-40 schools, including both in-state and out-of-state schools that you feel are a good match.
+You can apply to as many schools as you want — but be aware that each additional school costs an additional fee to apply to.

 You don’t need a full school list at this point; you only need to apply to one school to “submit” your application, which gets most of the heavy lifting out of the way.
-You can come back and add more schools later, but this first submission of your application is what gets the verification process started.
+You can come back and add more schools later, after you start the verification process.

 For each school you add, select a program and declare whether you’ve previously applied to that school.
 You will be able to see whether or not the school participates in the AMCAS Letter Service and the AMCAS-facilitated Criminal Background Check.